quangis/transforge/README.md

     Int ** Real

-The schema is defined by an anonymous Python function whose parameters declare the type variables that occur in its body.
-This is akin to quantifying those variables (don't be fooled by the `lambda` keyword — it has little to do with lambda abstraction!).
-When instantiated, the *schematic* variables are automatically populated with concrete *instances* of type variables.
+The schema is defined by an anonymous Python function whose parameters declare the *schematic* type variables that occur in its body.
+(Don't be fooled by the `lambda` keyword: it has little to do with lambda abstraction, and is more akin to universal quantification.)
+When the type schema is used somewhere, the schematic variables are automatically instantiated with concrete ones.

-Often, variables in a schema are *constrained* to some typeclass.
-We can use the notation `context | type @ alternatives` notation to constrain a type to some ad-hoc typeclass --- meaning that the `type` must be a subtype of one of the types specified in the `alternatives`.
+Often, variables in a schema cannot be just *any* type.
+We can use the notation `variable[alternatives]` to *constrain* a type to an ad-hoc typeclass --- meaning that the reference `variable` must be a subtype of one of the types specified in the `alternatives`.
 For instance, we might want to define a function that applies to both single integers and sets of integers:

-    >>> f = TypeSchema(lambda α: α ** α | α @ [Int, Set(Int)])
+    >>> f = TypeSchema(lambda α: α[Int, Set(Int)] ** α)
     >>> f.apply(Set(Nat))
     Set(Nat)